kartik-v/yii2-widget-select2/README.md

 This is the Select2 widget and a Yii 2 enhanced wrapper for the [Select2 jQuery plugin](http://ivaynberg.github.io/select2).
 This input widget is a jQuery based replacement for select boxes.
 It supports searching, remote data sets, and infinite scrolling of results.
 The widget is specially styled for Bootstrap 3 and offers a few enhancements not available in the source plugin.
 The widget allows graceful degradation to a normal HTML select or text input, if the browser does not support JQuery.

 > NOTE: This extension is a sub repo split of [yii2-widgets](http://github.com/kartik-v/yii2-widgets).
 The split has been done since 08-Nov-2014 to allow developers to install this specific widget in isolation if needed.
-One can also use the extension the previous way with the whole suite of [yii2-widgets](http://demos.krajee.com/widgets) if needed.
+One can also use the extension the previous way with the whole suite of [yii2-widgets](http://demos.krajee.com/widgets).

 ## Installation